This information is specific to Loddon. Information for Middleton is below.

-For conditions of entry that apply to all prisons, such as general behaviour and the search process, refer to the general information for visiting a prisoner.
-The following additional details are specific to Loddon Prison.
+For conditions of entry that apply to all prisons, such as COVIDSafe procedures, general behaviour and the search process, refer to the current information for contacting and visiting prisoners.

 Visitors enter the prison through the reception area into a waiting area equipped with lockers and toilets, where the visitors' process takes place.
 It is also where any authorised property for the prisoner is left prior to the visit, and where property sent out by the prisoner is collected on completion of the visit.

-The visit centre is designed to promote a cheerful and pleasant atmosphere.
+The Visit Centre is designed to promote a cheerful and pleasant atmosphere.
 Apart from the indoor area, there is a paved adjacent outdoor area with seating.
-A kiosk and a baby change room are located near the entrance foyer.
+A canteen and a baby change room are located near the entrance foyer.

 Unauthorised items for visitors

-Clutch purses, handbags, wallets, and mobile phones, pagers or any other communications devices are not permitted into the prison.
-A small plastic bag will be provided by the prison to visitors to convey monies and other small items of acceptable personal property.
+Clutch purses, handbags, wallets, watches and mobile phones, pagers or any other communications devices are not permitted into the prison.

 Authorised items for visitors